 They usually require you to put a disposable hygienic sleeve or lens filter over the thermometer probe, which will cost extra.
 The cover keeps the probe tip clean and intact, and also helps prevent infection from one patient to the next.

-Ear thermometers may be unsuitable for very small babies under 3–6 months, or for the elderly, so do consult the instructions before use.
+Ear thermometers may be unsuitable for very small babies under 3–6 months (even up to 12 months), or for the elderly, so do consult the instructions before use.
+The ear probe covers may also be a choking hazard for small children.

 Although less accurate than a digital probe thermometer, a forehead thermometer could be a hygienic option for a busy household.